MarlinFirmware/MarlinDocumentation/_features/unified_bed_leveling.md

 - The nozzle will move to the center of the bed.

 - Use the encoder wheel to move the nozzle until you feel a small amount of resistance.
-This is the resistance level you’ll want to aim for when manually probing.
+This is the resistance level you'll want to aim for when manually probing.

 - Click the encoder button.